sammaxfleet/THISORTHATAPI/README.md

 11. Python3 manage.py migrate - This will do the necessary migrations.
 12. Python3 manage.py runserver - If everything is setup correctly the project is now live locally.

+# Languages

+Python - Provides the functionality for the DRF backend framework.

 # Frameworks & Software